Looking back at this year’s discoveries and breakthroughs in the world of cancer care

-This one sounds like science-fiction, but its really real!
-Researchers in New York, Michigan, and Texas are currently working on a method to kill cancer cells without the nasty side effects of chemo.
-Their method involves gold covered nanoparticles that are 50 times smaller than a red blood cell.
+This one sounds like science-fiction, but it’s really real!
+Researchers in New York, Michigan, and Texas is currently working on a method to kill cancer cells without the nasty side effects of chemo.
+Their method involves gold-covered nanoparticles that are 50 times smaller than a red blood cell.
 After these particles are infused into the patient, the treatment team guides an ablation with that kills“…cancer cells by heating nanoshells with a low-power, near-infrared laser that could pass harmlessly through healthy tissue.”
-Of the 16 men treated for prostate cancer with this method, only two showed evidence of disease at a 1 year follow-up visit.
+Of the 16 men treated for prostate cancer with this method, only two showed evidence of disease at a 1-year follow-up visit.
 While this undoubtedly needs further and much larger scale study, what a tremendous break-through!

 And now for some good news for the youngest of the cancer patients out there.
 Childhood leukemias are a nightmare for any parent and child, and relapse of these diseases is a sad and frequent reality.
 Doctors out of Johns Hopkins have found that treating recurrent B-cell acute lymphoblastic leukemia with the immunotherapy agent blinatumomab rather than standard chemotherapy had drastically better outcomes.
 These patients “…had longer survival, experienced fewer severe side effects, had a higher rate of undetectable residual disease, and were more likely to proceed to a stem cell transplant.”

-It is vital for us to remember that the majority of these breakthroughs are still in clinical testing stages and are not commercially available; however, these discoveries give us all hope for earlier diagnoses, safer treatments, easier treatments, and happy outcomes.
+It is vital for us to remember that the majority of these cancer research breakthroughs 2019 are still in clinical testing stages and are not commercially available; however, these discoveries give us all hope for earlier diagnoses, safer treatments, easier treatments, and happy outcomes.

 As always, much love, many prayers, and abundant blessings to all of the warriors out there!!
 I can’t wait to see what 2020 has in store for us!